 Go to the Data Laboratory tab at the top.
 You will see that the label column is empty.
 You may also see several other columns that are empty.
 Since you are only allowed to have a certain number of columns in Gephi, you may want to uncheck some of the visible columns that you’re not using.
 You can change which columns are visible in the Data Laboratory by clicking on the lightbulb in the top right.
 I like to turn on the modularity class column, so I can see which cluster number each person is in.
 You can sort by this column if you click on the column header.

 Note: The names of DNA matches in my example screenshots have been privatized using a random name generator.

-In order to create a label for the nodes, you need to uncheck enough of the columns so that you have the ability to create a new column.
-In the image above, I clicked on the lighbulb and saw that I had the maximum number of columns.
+In order to create a label for the nodes when you export a PDF graph, you need to uncheck enough of the columns so that you have the ability to create a new column.
+In the image above, I clicked on the lightbulb and saw that I had the maximum number of columns.
 So, I unchecked a bunch of columns I didn’t need.

 Now we will create a new column that will describe each node by their modularity class and name.
 To do this, click “Merge Columns” at the bottom.
 From the list of available columns on the left, select modularity class.
 It will be at the bottom.
 Then use the arrow pointing to the right to add it to your list of columns to merge.
 Then, do the same for the name column.
 In the dropdown for merge strategy, make sure it says “join values with separator.”

 Next, give your new column a title – I usually use label 2.
 Then choose what symbol you’d like to use to separate the text – I usually use a space, dash, and space.